NicholasBHubbard/Yabsm/README.md

      integer.
 This setting is always required.
 **** timeframe
      The timeframe for performing backups.
-This value can be any of 5minute, hourly, midnight, weekly, or monthly.
+This value can be any of 5minute, hourly, daily, weekly, or monthly.
 These timeframes are the same as a subvols timeframes.
 This setting is always required.
 **** time
      The time of day to perform the backup if the timeframe is one of =daily=,